My 3 Sisters

-My 3 Sisters (Spanish title:Mis 3 hermanas) is a successful Venezuelan telenovela written by Perla Farías and produced by RCTV in 2000.
+Mis 3 hermanas (English title: My 3 Sisters) is a Venezuelan telenovela written by Perla Farías and produced by RCTV in 2000.

 Scarlet Ortiz and Ricardo Alamo starred as the main protagonists with Roxana Diaz as the main antagonist; Carlos Cruz, Dad Dager, Chantal Baudaux starred as co-protagonists.

 Plot

 Augusto (Carlos Cruz) and his three sisters Silvia "La Generala", Lisa "La Perfecta" and Beatriz "La Beba" were practically left as orphans after the death of their mother and the unknown whereabouts of their father who abandoned them years ago.
 Now, Augusto had to place his dreams on hold in order to support his siblings.
 Now Augusto works as a building materials sales manager at his uncle's company where he works with his wife Margarita (Roxana Diaz) a selfish and ambitious woman who is tired of Augusto's constant support for his sisters and their lack of economic stability.
 Margarita sets her eyes on Santiago (Ricardo Álamo), a handsome engineer who works to shut down the medical clinic where Lisa (Scarlet Ortiz) works.
 Lisa and Santiago fall in love with each other.
 But the problem facing their relationship is that Santiago is engaged to marry Barbara, daughter of Ernesto who is Santiago's boss.